Buying Your First Acoustic Guitar

 - Every guitarist breaks strings, and having extras on hand will ensure you’re always prepared.
 Not to mention, strings should be replaced every 3 months, so you always get the most out of your guitar’s tone.

-- A small and easy-to-use device that clamps down on your strings, a capo can be placed on any part of your fretboard, and allows you to play open-string chords in higher pitches.
+- A small and easy-to-use device that clamps down on your strings.
+A capo can be placed on any part of your fretboard.
+This allows you to play open-string chords in higher pitches.
 For acoustic guitarists, capos are very useful, since barre chords are typically harder to play on acoustic guitars than electrics.
 With a capo, you can continue to play open-shaped chords even in other frets!

 - Of course, the BEST way to learn an instrument is to have someone show you firsthand.
 No bad habits, no frustration.
 Private lessons are affordable and customized to the learning abilities and style of each player.
 Learn more about lessons today!